-- What Is This Feeling?: He is confused when the realization that Steve Holt is his son makes him experience an emotion that he can't identify as "envy" or "hungry".Michael: Could it be love?
+- Unknowingly in Love: He is confused when the realization that Steve Holt is his son makes him experience an emotion that he can't identify as "envy" or "hungry".Michael: Could it be love?

-Gob: I know what an erection feels like, Michael!
+Gob: (annoyed) No, I know what an erection feels like, Michael!
 No, it's the opposite.
 It's... it's like my heart is getting hard.

 George Michael Bluth